ScarlettQiu/ScarlettQiu/README.md

 - 👋 Hi, I’m @ScarlettQiu
-- 👀 I’m interested in marketing strategies, campaign analysis, content creation, tennis, travelling
+- 👀 I’m interested in business strategies, product analysis, content creation, tennis, travelling
 - 💼 I have over 6 years marketing working experience.
 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on data analysis projects
-- 📫 How to reach me: qiuyuvelvet@gmail.com
+- 📫 How to reach me: qiu.yu1@northeastern.edu

 <!---
 ScarlettQiu/ScarlettQiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.